Listing AI use cases is an avoidance mechanism

 Idea scarcity is not the constraint

-The real scarcity is decision quality under competing priorities.
-Clarity about outcomes, constraints, ownership, and trade-offs.
-A use case request becomes a proxy for leadership work that has not yet been done.
-It shifts enterprise intent to individual suggestion.
+The use case request becomes a proxy for leadership work that has not yet been done.
+It shifts the burden from executives to teams.
+It turns a question of enterprise intent into a question of individual suggestion.

 Use cases follow clarity and do not create it